killme2008/killme2008/README.md

 ### 🚀 About Me

-- 👔 CEO of Greptime, building the future of observability databases.
+- 👔 CEO & Founder of Greptime, building the future of observability databases.
 - 💻 Senior developer passionate about systems, distributed computing, and high-performance software.
 - 🦀 Polyglot programmer: Rust, Java, and Clojure are my main weapons.
 - 💎 Also a big fan of Ruby, Elixir, and Erlang—love the elegance and concurrency!